yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 Nie, Y., Sun, Y., Chen, Y., Orsini, R., Brandt, A., 2020.
 PV power output prediction from sky images using convolutional neural network: The comparison of sky-condition-specific sub-models and an end-to-end model.
 J. Renew.
 Sustain.
 Energy 12, 046101.

 <a id="4">[4]</a>
-Venugopal, V., 2019.
-Search for Optimal CNN Architectures Incorporating Heterogeneous Inputs for Short- term Solar PV Forecasting.
-Stanford University.
+Venugopal, V., Sun, Y., Brandt, A.R., 2019.
+Short-term solar PV forecasting using computer vision: The search for optimal CNN architectures for incorporating sky images and PV generation history.
+J. Renew.
+Sustain.
+Energy 11, 066102.

 <a id="5">[5]</a>
 Nie, Y., Zamzam, A.S., Brandt, A., 2021.
 Resampling and data augmentation for short-term PV output prediction based on an imbalanced sky images dataset using convolutional neural networks.
 Sol.
 Energy 224, 341–354.